If you love Selling Sunset, you should watch these 11 shows next

 If you want a series which provides top quality drama like Selling Sunset does, look no further than The Real Housewives.
 There are real housewives series set all over the place, including The Real Housewives of Orange County, Beverly Hills, New Jersey, New York City, Atlanta, Miami and Cheshire.

-You basically just get to watch all the drama the women get involved in, and they live in amazing homes, of course.
+You basically just get to watch all the drama the women get involved in, and they live in amazing homes and have rich husbands, of course.

 Tiny House Nation

 If you haven’t watched Queer Eye yet, you really need to.
-And if you have, there’s no way you remember all five seasons – so you can probably rewatch a few episodes and still enjoy it.
+And if you have, there’s no way you remember all of seasons – so you can probably rewatch a few episodes and still enjoy it.
+Plus, there are more episodes on the way later this month!

 Queer Eye is the ultimate reality TV guilty pleasure.
 The series follows the “Fab Five”: Antoni Porowski, Bobby Berk, Jonathan Van Ness, Tan France and Karamo Brown.
 Their job is to completely transform the lives of people who are nominated to go on the show.
 They change all aspects of their lives, from literal makeovers to guiding them on the lifestyle and eating habits.
 Bobby Berk is in charge of interior design, as the nominees’ houses get transformed too.